dsa28s/TimeSkyBackground/README.md

 For a working implementation of this project see the `timeskybackgroundsample/` folder.

-0. This library not yet registered with jcenter.
-(Maybe... tomorrow...?)
-   Include the following URL in your root `build.gradle` file.
+0. Include the following URL in your root `build.gradle` file.

 ```groovy
 buildscript {